olehansen538/My_First_EDA_King_County/README.md

 The notebook contains an attempt to predict house sales prices based on a number of features.
 Ridge regression is used.

+## training_ole_ridge.py

+The python code for the prediction model, in a script.

 ### Packages used:

 ```